-The Companies Act 2016 makes it mandatory for public or private listed companies to have a Company Secretary.
+The Companies Act 2016 makes it mandatory for public or private listed companies to have a Company Secretary in Malaysia.
 A Company Secretary is hired to perform several central tasks.
 As providers of Company Secretarial Services, we know first hand just how valuable this position is to private companies.

 Having a Company Secretary is good for a business whether the company is small or big.
 When a company/business doesn’t have a Company Secretary, almost all the responsibilities of business, and workload directly fall on the director of a company.
 In this article, we will cover everything you need to know about a company secretary.
 Such as Why Do You Need A Company Secretary For Your Business and company secretary job description.

 A Company Secretary is responsible for shareholder administration and communication, especially compliance and corporate governance.
 In more specific times, a company secretary is typically responsible for the subsequent meetings and communications, including the management of all shareholder and director meetings.

 Preparation of agenda, sharing supportive documents, producing menus and ensuring compliance with any regulatory requirements concerning how board meetings are conducted.
 They also act as the first point of contact for shareholders by circulating any announcements or correspondence concerning dividends and share ownership, etc.

 If the company or business doesn’t employ a Company Secretary, all the tasks that a company secretary completes will be the responsibility of the director of the company.
 Which can cause a lot of workload and stress on the director of the particular company.

 As a result, most private companies prefer to employ a company secretary to decrease the workload of the director and reduce the burden of administrative and corporate governance.

 A lot of people ask if a company needs a secretary?
 What is their role?
 It is to be noted that the role of a company secretary is not set but the responsibilities that a company secretary has to take fall into the following areas: